selimssevgi/learning/philosophy/philosopers/plato/intro.md

 - material objects are the manifestation of the universal ideas
 - reality is not matter, is idea

+- eternal, immutable, flowed
+  - is wrong or right smth flows? changes from person to person, society to society?
+  - socrates thinks right/wrong is product of eternal, immutable human reason, common sesne, so that is also immutable

 ### 3 classes of people with 3 types of faculties: